Call Us! (704) 690-4936

-Located in the central Piedmont of North Carolina, just 40 miles from uptown Charlotte, Anson County is rapidly gaining a reputation as a refuge for city dwellers who want the amenities of a major metro area -- professional sports, museums, live theatre, concerts, shopping -- without the daily hassles of traffic, noise and pollution.
+Located in the central Piedmont of North Carolina, just 40 miles from uptown Charlotte, Anson County is rapidly gaining a reputation as a refuge for city dwellers who want the amenities of a major metro area -- professional sports, museums, live theatre, concerts, shopping -- without the daily hassles of traffic, noise and high prices.
 With a population density of 51 people per square mile and very competitive real estate values, there's plenty of room to stretch out at prices almost anyone can afford.
 Or, if a main street lifestyle is more appealing to you, the Town of Wadesboro offers the quintessential small town Americana experience built around a central business district that includes a locally-owned hardware store, pharmacy, grocery and theater.

 For the outdoor enthusiast, the Rocky and Pee Dee Rivers form the northern and eastern boundaries of the county, providing more than 30 miles of wild river paddling and fishing, while the Pee Dee National Wildlife Refuge offers 8,500 pristine acres of hiking, mountain biking, bird-watching and special permit hunting.